Previous dayJanuary 18, 2026Next day

 4.4 km---✓ ReviewedUSGS →

-A magnitude 3.3 earthquake was recorded 15 km W of Johannesburg, CA on January 18, 2026 at 16:21 UTC.
-Coming 1 hours after a magnitude 3.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+Seismographs logged a magnitude 3.3 earthquake 15 km W of Johannesburg, CA with origin time 16:21 UTC on January 18, 2026.
+It arrived roughly 1 hours after a larger magnitude 3.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 4.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 35.353°, -117.794°.
+The epicenter is at 35.353°, -117.794°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18